-- 1. Schools, utilizing autonomy and flexibility with grading as provided by our district's governance status, may elect to implement a standards-based evaluation of student mastery with grade-level standards (Beginning Learner, Developing Learner, Proficient Learner, Distinguished Learner). - 2.
+- 1. Beginning in 2016-17, students in kindergarten will receive a standards-based evaluation of their mastery of grade-level standards (Beginning Learner, Developing Learner, Proficient Learner, and Distinguished Learner).
+Standards-based grading will be phased in for grades 1 through 3 in subsequent school years.
+Students in grades 1 through 3 may receive numeric grades until standards-based grading is phased in for these grade levels district-wide. - 2.
 Students in grades 4-12 will receive numeric grades. - 3.
 Pursuant to state law, the minimum passing score will be 70 for all courses taught in grades 4-12. - 4.
 State End-of-Course (EOC) assessments administered in high school courses must be used as the final examination for the course and must be factored into the final grade for the course in accordance with state board of education rule.